detox benefits

 Breaking the Cleanse- Slow and Steady

-Once your detox cleanse is complete, it’s important to break it properly.
-Think of it like easing out of a fast lane and back into regular traffic, take it slow and steady.
+Once your detox cleanse is complete, it must be broken down properly.
+Think of it like easing out of a fast lane and back into regular traffic: Take it slow and steady.

 • Start Slow– Reintroduce solid foods gradually.
 Begin with simple, light foods like fruits, vegetables, and soups, then slowly work your way back to your regular diet.